Ylvauk/git-intro/readme.md

 You have this awesome app idea, one that will definitely take off and become one of those "unicorn" apps worth billions and billions.
 You jump straight in to development and start working on the MVP on your laptop.
 You work through the night and get really far on your MVP, maybe 85% complete.

 The next morning, you hop on your bike to come in to class so you can show your classmates and get their feedback.
 But on your bike ride in, you slip and fall!
 You are totally fine and uninjured.
 But you didn't realize your backpack was open and when you fell your laptop slide out, straight down a sewer drain!
 What can you do?
 You call 311 and the person on the phone tells you they don't respond to lost item calls.

 **How can Git and GitHub help?**

 GitHub complements Git by storing versions of a `git` repository on it servers, **remotely**.
 GitHub manages access to repositories and also provides many different services for interacting with repositories on GitHub.
 Repositories are associated with GitHub accounts, like yours.
 Unless .

 You can create a remote repository in GitHub, link the remote with your **local** version using `git remote` commands like `add`, `set-url`, and `remove`.
 After that link is established, you are able to **push** changes from your local repository up to your remote repository on your GitHub account.

 ### Scenario 2
 Your friend lends you their laptop and you completely rebuild your MVP from scratch.
 This time however, you create a remote repository in GitHub to save your work there.
 You finish your MVP and go talk to a bunch of investors.
 One of them gives you a million dollars to finish building it out! 🤑 You decide hire all your WDI classmates to help you finish the app and take it to market.

 After you figure out what features you want your classmates to build, one of them asks how they can start working on the codebase.
 You have the code on your laptop and on GitHub.
 How can your classmate (now coworker) get the code?

-Since you're so flush with VC cash now, your first thought is to go and buy a bunch of fancy USB sticks with your company logo on them.
+Since you're so flush with investor cash now, your first thought is to go and buy a bunch of fancy USB sticks with your company logo on them.
 Then, you can copy the codebase from your laptop on to each USB stick.
 It's a flawless idea!

 **How can Git and GitHub help?**

 USB sticks are a terrible idea.

 GitHub is a tool for collaborating with other developers.
 Don't buy USB sticks, add your classmates as collaborators on the repository on GitHub.
 Then, they'll be able to **clone** the repository down to their laptops and **push** their changes back up.
 When you need work from one of your coworkers, you can easily **pull** it.

 ### Scenario 3

-The deadline you set with your VC backers is fast approaching and you still have a lot of work on your app that needs to be finished.
+The deadline you set with your investors is fast approaching and you still have a lot of work on your app that needs to be finished.
 It's time to hire some contractors to help push your app over the finish line!

 You don't want to give the contractors privileged access to your app and you want some way to review their work before it gets merged into the final codebase.
 Maybe they should get the USB sticks?

 **How can Git and GitHub help?**

 USB sticks are still a terrible idea.

 GitHub works well for all kinds of collaboration.
 Later in the course, we'll have an entire class dedicated to different collaboration workflows with GitHub.